Listen to this story

 Am I Hearing or Deaf?

 The jokes started harmlessly enough.
 They would sign You’re a robot! followed by a pantomime of C-3PO’s stiff movement accompanied by a silly face.
 I laughed along.
 It was just normal razzing!
 As I grew older and met more Deaf people, the comments became less amusing and more pugnacious.
 People told me I should transfer schools, that I shouldn’t speak, that I was unhappy.
-There were many shoulds in their signs.
-A few called me hearing-thinker, the sign for hearing people relocated from the mouth to the forehead, a pejorative term akin to “Oreo” or “Uncle Tom.”
+There were many shoulds.
+A few called me hearing-thinker, the sign for hearing relocated from the mouth to the forehead, a pejorative term akin to “Oreo” or “Uncle Tom.”
 Not everyone acted this way, but it happened often enough to make its mark.
 I felt betrayed and like a Benedict Arnold all at once.

 Nothing’s that simple.
 I didn’t betray the Deaf nor did the Deaf betray me.
 We both simply believed in different things.